WHAT TO KNOW BEFORE MOVING TO SOUTH KOREA? PROS AND CONS OF LIVING IN SOUTH KOREA? BEST PLACES TO LIVE IN SOUTH KOREA ?

 In this post we provide a complete guide for living in South Korea.
 How to get a visa, the best way to find a job, top places to live, opening a bank account etc. We hope that you will find this guide helpful for your move to South Korea.

-Introduction of South Korea
+Introduction to South Korea

 South Korea has a population of over 50 million.
 It is an ethnically homogeneous population with a Chinese community as minority.
 Although many Koreans decided to emigrate abroad due to the political instability in the country, millions of foreigners, especially from Europe and the United States have settled in the country over the years.
 Seoul, Busan and Incheon are the most populated cities in Korea.